Youth City Council

 - 5 p.m.

 North Salt Lake, UT 84054

-Download a Youth Council Application if you're interested in joining the council.
-The Youth City Council Advisors are Council Member James Hood, and Matthew and Leah Thacker.
-You can reach Council Member Hood at 801-548-5812, or via email.
+Download a Youth Council Application if you’re interested in joining the council.
+The Youth City Council Advisors are Council Member Natalie Gordon, and John and Marnie Tobin.
+You can reach Council Member Gordon at Email.
 For information on North Salt Lake Youth City Council, visit their Facebook page.

 Purpose of the Youth City Council